-Due to some legal tax issues, Google doesn’t allow an employee to WF another country for a long time.
+Due to some legal tax issues, American companies don’t allow an employee to work from another country for a long time.
 During the COVID-19 period, the number of days is 60 days in China, starting from the first day of arrival in China!
 After that, I had to take forced unpaid leaves.

-Considering the fact that the travel ban couldn’t be lifted soon, I had to travel to Thailand for 14 days then travel to Australia.
+Considering the fact that the travel ban couldn’t be lifted soon, I had to travel to Thailand for 14 days then travel to Australia to keep receiving salaries.

-Although the loaner laptop from Shanghai office should remain in Shanghai Office, I took it with me to Bangkok, Thailand.
+Although the loaner laptop from Shanghai office should remain in Shanghai Office, I took it with me to Bangkok, Thailand for working remotely.

 Regarding choosing Thailand, I considered many other countries.
-Thailand, to be more specific, Bangkok was the best choice I had to let me enter Australia asap.
+Thailand, to be more specific, Bangkok was the best choice I had to allow me to enter Australia asap.